Hey there, time traveller!

 And so 24-year-old Michael Hutchinson was given the net to face the Minnesota Wild, and in the 1-0 defeat he certainly did enough in head coach Paul Maurice's eyes to merit yet another opportunity.

-'He looked solid, square, comfortable and he gave his hockey team a chance to win the game'
+'He looked solid, square, comfortable and he gave his hockey team a chance to win the game' -- Jets coach Paul Maurice, on Michael Hutchinson's first NHL start

 "He looked solid, square, comfortable and he gave his hockey team a chance to win the game," Maurice said in the post-mortem.
 "I will think you'll see Michael one more time, maybe two.
 One more time for sure."